Damascus, Pennsylvania

 Damascus is a village in Damascus Township, Wayne County, Pennsylvania, United States.
 The Damascus-Cochecton Bridge connects the town with Cochecton, New York across the Delaware River.
-The bridge is often used by smugglers of fireworks, legal in Pennsylvania but illegal in New York State, in the run-up to the Independence Day holiday, in which observance fireworks are used extensively.
+The bridge is often used by smugglers of fireworks (which are legal in Pennsylvania but illegal in New York), especially in the run-up to the Independence Day holiday, when fireworks are used extensively.

 History

 The Damascus Post Office has been in operation since January 24, 1824.